RToqeer/The-Mental-State/README.md

    folder.

  ## Extracting Group Names And Number Of Reactions, Comments, And Posts
    The code first extracts the group names.
-To do this, the code searches for the first occurrence of the string ” in “.
-The group name is found by extracting the rest of the string following the first occurrence of “ in ” and excluding the last period.
-The likes and reactions are found by using regular expressions to see if a
-   group name existed in the title.
+To do this, the code searches for the first occurrence of the string ” in “.The group name is found by extracting the rest of the string following the first occurrence of “ in ” and excluding the last period.
+The likes and reactions are found by using regular expressions to see if a group    name existed in the title.
 The comments and posts are found by searching for if the variable group exists in the data set.

  ## Plotting Results
   Once the code has these comments, posts, and reactions and their respective timestamps, the code counts the number of these per month.
 With the count of these group